-Sylvia Cunningham is an Associate Editor and Reporter at KCRW Berlin.
+Sylvia Cunningham is a reporter and associate editor at KCRW Berlin.
+She works on weekday News Briefs and is the host of The Bear on KCRW Berlin.
 She first joined the team in October 2017 as a grantee from the Fulbright Young Professional Journalist Program.

 Before moving to Berlin, Sylvia worked in New York for NBC Nightly News with Lester Holt.
-She also contributed to NBCNews.com, her stories ranging from the impact of Muhammad Ali’s death on the Louisville community, Michelle Obama’s final commencement speech as First Lady, and blood donation regulations in the aftermath of the Pulse nightclub shooting in Florida.
+She also contributed to NBCNews.com, covering topics such as the impact of Muhammad Ali’s death on the Louisville community, Michelle Obama’s final commencement speech as First Lady, and blood donation regulations in the aftermath of the Pulse nightclub shooting in Florida.